Parent Links

 Akin Elementary contact Senaida Lopez at slopez@hcisdowls.net

-Carr Middle School contact Rosa Acevedo at racevedo@hcisdowls.net
+Carr Middle School contact Monica Harmon at mharmon@hcisdowls.net

 Hale Center High School contact Daniela Gonzales at dgonzales@hcisdowls.net